MicrosoftDocs/learn/learn-pr/iot/data-anomaly-detection-using-azure-iot-hub/includes/4-exercise-write-code-device-telemetry.md

 ## Verify the IoT Hub is receiving telemetry

-1. To verify that your IoT Hub is receiving the telemetry, open the **Overview** page for the hub, and scroll down to the bottom of the page.
+1. To verify that your IoT Hub is receiving the telemetry, open the **Overview** page for the hub.
+Scroll down to the bottom of the page.
 The **Device to cloud messages** plot should show some activity.

     ![Screenshot showing the count of telemetry messages being received by the IoT Hub](../media/vibration-hub-overview.png)